 Participants with any quarter of a “C” or more than one quarter with a “B” will not be eligible to letter in the activity.

-Speech: The criteria for receiving a letter for Speech Competition will be based on the participants commitment to preparation and participation.
+Speech: The criteria for receiving a letter for Speech Competition will be based on the participant’s commitment to preparation and participation.
 In order to letter, a participant must earn a minimum of 200 points.
 Points can be earned in the following ways:

 Practice / Rehearsal with Speech Coach - up to 10 points per practice session; extemporaneous speakers must verify prep time equivalent to 10 practice sessions.